kaymal/R/README.md

 # R

-R Basics and R for Data Science
+R for Operations Research and Data Science